 Our Favorite NYC Holiday Markets

 The tradition of the holiday market dates back to the 1300’s in Germany.
-Traditionally held in the town square, the markets included food, drink and seasonal items from open-air stalls accompanied by traditional singing and dancing.
+Held in the town square, the markets included food, drink and seasonal items from open-air stalls accompanied by singing, dancing and other local performers.
 We love the winter holidays in NYC.
 And we especially love the amazing holiday markets in NYC and Brooklyn.
 Many of them feature local artisans and designers and it’s a great opportunity to shop local and shop small.
 Let us do the work and take our NYC Holiday Markets & Food Tour!

 Here’s our list of where to shop and when they open: